-The history of significant losses, the negative cash flow from operations, the limited cash resources on hand and the dependence by the Company on obtaining additional financing to fund its operations after the current cash resources are exhausted raise substantial doubt about the Company's ability to continue as a going concern.
-Management's current financing and business plans have not mitigated such substantial doubt about the Company's ability to continue as a going concern for at least 12 months from the date of filing this Quarterly Report on Form 10-Q for the quarterly period ended December 31, 2023.
-In an effort to mitigate the substantial doubt about continuing as a going concern and increase cash reserves, the Company has raised funds from time to time through equity offerings or other financing alternatives, reduced its work force by approximately 60% (a reduction of approximately 69 positions) in November 2022, and ceased operations of its 130,000 square foot cGMP facility located in Bryan, Texas (the "Facility") thereby reducing annual spend on expenses.
-The Facility is a life sciences building located on land owned by the Board of Regents of the Texas A&M University System ("Texas A&M") and was designed and equipped for the manufacture of plant-made biopharmaceuticals.
+The history of significant losses, the negative cash flow from operations, the upcoming maturity of the term note payable, the limited cash resources on hand and the dependence by the Company on obtaining additional financing to fund its operations after the current cash resources are exhausted raise substantial doubt about the Company's ability to continue as a going concern.
+Management's current financing and business plans have not mitigated such substantial doubt about the Company's ability to continue as a going concern for at least 12 months from the date of filing this Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2024.
+In an effort to mitigate the substantial doubt about continuing as a going concern and increase cash reserves, the Company has raised funds from time to time through equity offerings or other financing alternatives, sold certain intellectual property rights, reduced its work force by approximately 60% (a reduction of approximately 69 positions) in November 2022, and ceased operations of its 130,000 square foot cGMP facility located in Bryan, Texas (the "Facility") thereby reducing annual spend on expenses.
+The Facility is a life science building located on land owned by the Board of Regents of the Texas A&M University System ("Texas A&M") and was designed and equipped for the manufacture of plant-made biopharmaceuticals.